Question about Electrolux 450 Watts DLX-N24 Assistent Stand Mixer

 Whenever I try to make a thinner batter (like waffles, crepes, pancakes), I get thick clumps of dough that never seem to "get caught" into the beaters.
 I've tried moving the beater in and out; I've also tried adding only some of the liquid first to make a thicker batter and then gradually thin it out, but alas, there is nothing worse then taking a bite of a crepe with a clump in it!!
 It seems that the batter "gets caught" in the grooves of the beater, as well as in various places around the bowl.
 Any solutions??
+Lori

-A 6ya expert can help you resolve that issue over the phone in a minute or two.
+Save hours of searching online or wasting money on unnecessary repairs by talking to a 6YA Expert who can help you resolve this issue over the phone in a minute or two.

 Best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.

 Jan 20, 2018 | Food Mixers

 Apr 11, 2013 | Hobart Food Mixers

 Mar 04, 2011 | Hobart H600 Stand Mixer

 Jan 07, 2011 | Sunbeam Heritage 2346 Stand Mixer

 Aug 29, 2010 | KitchenAid K45SS Classic Stand Mixer

 May 25, 2009 | Hobart A200 Stand Mixer